maciej-nowak/UX-Placetag-Mockup/README.md

 Now Placetag is available at http://placetag.pl and in Play Store.

 ## Screenshots
+For see more details go to PDFs at main page of repository.

 <img src="Placetag mockup.JPG" width="400"> <img src="User timeline.jpg" width="400">